 - Avoid buffets if possible.
 If buffets are used, limit the gathering of people by calling small groups at a time to get their food.

 - Require frequent handwashing, good food hygiene and safety practices.

 - Wash your hands:

 - Before and after handling food.

-Encourage participants to bring their own feast bundles to the event.
 Dishes and utensils should be washed with water and regular dish soap or in a dishwasher.

 AFTER THE EVENT